gregwhitaker/netifi-springboot-example-screencast/README.md

 If you get stuck the `solution` branch contains the final code.

 ## Bugs and Feedback
-For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/netifi-quickstart-video1/issues).
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/netifi-springboot-example-screencast/issues).

+## Support
+Support for Netifi and RSocket is available on the [Netifi Community Forums](https://community.netifi.com).

 ## License
 Copyright 2019 Netifi Inc.